gabeah/thesis/ObsidianNotes/Thesis Meetings.md

 [[Thesis Menu]] <- Go up

+# Jim Meeting 10/8
+Blob recognition works!!

+Need to figure out how OpenCV uses color, and how those translations work for when I eventually have to recalibrate the system

+Next steps:
+- 2 cameras?
+- Live Feed?
+- Can i show the xy values

+When it comes to comparing two feeds.
+Pretend you are shooting a ray through each camera screen, and look for where the distance between the two rays in 3-space is minimized.

+Note, focal distance will have to be calibrated.
+Look for it from the webcam manufacturer, or calculate it yourself with Trig :{

 # Peter Meeting 10/4
 You don't need 60fps, and you don't need 1080p.
 Compress the video/reduce the amount of data.
 Maybe use Davinci Resolve??